sghpjuikit/player/README.md

 ##### Multi-application
 Ever wanted to do things your way?

-Parts of the applications are called widgets and may run as standalone applications and be developed or changed while the application runs.
+Pluggable parts of the applications are called widgets and can be developed or changed while the application runs.
-This application provides several useful widgets, but most importantly the necessary tools for you to create your own.
+This application provides several useful widgets, but most importantly the necessary infrastructure to manage and use them conveniently, such as modular layout, different widget launch strategies, be it different types of windows or even separate process.

 If you know Java/Kotlin, you can make your own app with a simple text editor and literally few lines of code.
-Just write your code, hit save and watch as it auto-compiles and runs as widget, which you can run as a standalone application with just an application run argument!
+Just write your code, hit save and watch as it auto-compiles and reloads in UI.
-All that with included support for configurations, skins and full access to the internals.
+All that with included support for powerful type-safe configuration, skins and access to the internals.
 See [how](CONTRIBUTING.md#widgets).

 ## Use

 Download link coming in the future.
-For build manually from the latest sources:
+Building from the latest sources:

 1. [Download & prepare project](CONTRIBUTING.md#preparations)
 2. Build the application
     1. `./gradlew build` builds the application
-    1. `./gradlew jar` creates jar & copies dependencies to `/lib`
+    2. `./gradlew jar` creates jar & copies dependencies to `/lib`
-    1. Standalone application is now build in [app](/app) directory
+    3. Application is now build in [app](/app) directory
 3. Deploy application
     1. `./gradlew linkJdk`to link [app/java](/app/java) to JDK
-    1. copy [app](/app) directory to whenever you want
+    2. copy [app](/app) directory to whenever you want
         - to be fully portable, turn the link [app/java](/app/java) into a directory (remove link, copy target directory with same name)
 4. [Run application](CONTRIBUTING.md#running-application)